sunpy/sunkit-image/README.rst

 .. |Powered by NumFOCUS| image:: https://img.shields.io/badge/powered%20by-NumFOCUS-orange.svg?style=flat&colorA=E1523D&colorB=007D8A
    :target: http://numfocus.org

-sunkit-image is a a open-source toolbox for solar physics image processing.
+``sunkit-image`` is a a open-source toolbox for solar physics image processing.
 Currently it is an experimental library for various solar physics specific image processing routines.

 Installation
 ------------

-For detailed (general) installation instructions, see the `installation guide`_ in the SunPy docs.
+For detailed (general) installation instructions, see the `installation guide`_ in the ``sunpy`` docs.
-This takes you through the options for installing sunpy, but they are the same for sunkit-image.
+This takes you through the options for installing sunpy, but they are the same for ``sunkit-image``.

-If you want help develop sunkit-image you will need to install it from GitHub.
+If you want help develop ``sunkit-image`` you will need to install it from GitHub.
 The best way to do this is to create a new python virtual environment (either with ``pipenv`` or ``conda``).
 Once you have that virtual environment, you will want to fork the repo and then run::